Cyrik/omni-trace/README.md

 This uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) to find all transitive calls from the provided symbol.
 It then runs the function with any supplied args and untraces everything.
-This reaches all the way down into clojure.core if you remove the blacklist.
+It reaches down into clojure.core if you remove the blacklist.

 ![Screenshot](docs/deep-trace.png)

-If your deeptraced function only traced itself make sure it's namespace is required somewhere inside "src" or "dev".
+If your deeptraced function only traced itself make sure its namespace is required somewhere inside "src" or "dev".
 I will add more options for choosing namespaces later.
 Currently there are still a few problems with recursion, will have to rewrite the deps graph for it.
 I'm guessing a lot of code will still explode when allowing clojure.core trace, since the tracing code itself, uses those.
-Will probably cleanup the blacklist and try to use local function copies for tracing.
+Will probably clean up the blacklist and try to use local function copies for tracing.

 ## experimental inner-trace